Eptagone/Vite.AspNetCore/src/Vite.AspNetCore/README.md

 // ...
 // Add the Vite services.
-builder.Services.AddViteServices(new ViteOptions()
+builder.Services.AddViteServices(options =>
 {
-    // By default, the manifest file name is "manifest.json".
-If your manifest file has a different name, you can change it here.
+    // By default, the manifest file name is ".vite/manifest.json".
+If your manifest file has a different name, you can change it here. options.Manifest = "my-manifest.json",
-    Manifest = "my-manifest.json",
     // More options...
 });
 /// ...